stlong0521/logistic-classification/README.md

 ## Table of Contents
 * What it can do
+* What it includes
 * How it works
 * Contributors
 * Additional information

 ## What it can do
+Learn the weighting vector of the logistic regression model efficiently from a large-scale training data set, and produce accurate classification results for testing examples.

+## What it includes
+* main.m--main script
+* txt2bin.m--convert data file(s) in text format into binary format
+* logistic.m--training data processing with cross-validation
+* logistic_final.m--training data processing with full data set and producing outputs for testing data
+* Presentation Slides.pdf & Project Report.pdf--Supporting documents

 ## How it works
+* Convert any data files not in binary format into binary

 ## Contributors
 * Tianlong Song